hackebrot/cibopath/README.rst

 	$ cibopath search django docker --load-file ~/.cibopath/templates.json

 Cibopath will show you a list of matching templates in alphabetical order along with their corresponding GitHub repository URL.
+If you feel like one of these templates meets your requirements for a new project, go ahead and pass the URL to `Cookiecutter`_ to get started.

 .. code-block:: bash